Albert Methfessel: Music career

 Methfessel returned to Rudolstadt in 1810, and spent the next twelve years as a Kammersänger and chamber musician at the Rudolstadt court.
 He became a particular friend of Louis Spohr, and along with three other friends they wandered together in 1818 from town to town towards the music festival at Mannheim.
 At Mannheim the "Travelers" were given welcome as celebrities, Spohr in particular.
 Spohr, then at the height of his fame, was offered a private apartment but turned it down so he could be with his friend Methfessel.
 Methfessel turned down a position in Prague as Kapellmeister, to which he had been recommended by Carl Maria von Weber, but 1822 saw him relocated to Hamburg as a director of music, where he also added teaching to his duties.
+He founded in 1823 the Hamburger Liedertafel, the first men's choir in the city.
 From 1825 to 1832 he was a traveling musician whose income was insecure, until such time as he decided to settle into stable employment.

 Methfessel became Kapellmeister at Braunschweig in 1832, a position which he held until 1842.
 He married a singer, Louise Emilie Lehmann (1815–1854), in 1834.
 As Kapellmeister, one of his principal aims was to improve the quality of opera performances.
-In he also spent some of this time as a music teacher, including piano.
+He also spent some of this time as a music teacher, including piano.
 He was forced to resign his position of Kapellmeister as he developed a severe hearing impairment.
 For the rest of his life Methfessel was self-employed as a composer, music critic, and writing on music theory, although he did receive a small pension from his previous court position.